HackerHappyHour/hacker-happy-hour/needs.md

 * Authors Module
 * Challenges Module

-##Pages
+##Page Templates

-Each of the following pages needs to be a template to support the suggested site content
+Each of the following templates are needed to support the suggested site content

 * Blog Archives (author, categories, tags)
 * Single Blog Post Page